 Nearby passes the E4 European walking path, excellent hiking in the area with wonderful scenic paths along the south coast.

-Gavdos Island (above) is the most southerly point of Europe, a small rocky island ringed with beaches and cliffs, with pine and cedar forests, located 65 kms from Paleohora town.
+Gavdos Island (above) is the most southerly point of Europe, a small rocky island ringed with beaches and cliffs, with pine and cedar forests, located 65 km from Paleohora town.
 Its inaccessibility and isolation attracts those really looking to get away from it all; campers, naturists and backpackers.
 There are three small villages virtually in ruins, with a permanent population of 55, whose main activities are fishing and in summer, looking after the travellers.

 The small port of Karave is on the east coast, the village of Kastri in the centre of the island is the capital.
 There are a few domatia and tavernas.
 If you are planning to stay on the island, book ahead or be prepared to camp.
-The island can also be accessed from Loutro and Hora Sfakion on the south coast of Crete.

 Take the time to visit the real Crete in Paleohora Town.